 Bar charts are commonly used charts due to their simplicity.
 Viewers mostly need to decode their bars' length and position, making bar charts very easy to understand.
 The general public is fairly capable of reading bar charts, so no additional dataviz expertise is necessary.
 For this reason, bar charts are doing their job really well.
 That's why, if the data structure and the actual message you're trying to convey allow for it, you should consider using bar charts in your data visualization.

 It’s worth noting that to be really correct, bar charts display the bars horizontally.
 If you turn them 90 degrees, you will get a column chart.
 But, remember that long labels don’t suit column charts because of easy overlapping.
 You don’t have that issue in a bar chart.

-If you want to improve your dataviz skills and design the best bar chart, we recommend you read this article.
+If you want to improve your dataviz skills and design the best bar chart, we recommend you read this article about bar charts.
 But you can also check our bar chart resource page and discover even more pro design tips.
-See more bar chart examples here.
+You can also find some bar chart examples on our inspiration page.

 Alternative names: Column graph, Vertical bar chart

 Long story short, you can say that a column chart is the same thing as a bar chart, turned by 90 degrees.
 Indeed, a column chart is a type of chart that resembles a bar graph with bars positioned vertically.
 They are often considered the same type of chart but from the dataviz point of view, that’s wrong.
 The main difference between a column chart and a bar chart is in the usage of categorical labels.
 Long labels don't suit column charts because of easy overlapping.
 But it might be useful if the labels are short and don’t take up a lot of horizontal space.
 Still, when it comes to design recommendations, you can use our bar chart resource page to learn how to greatly improve the readability of your column chart as well.
-See more column chart examples here.
+You can find column chart examples on the inspiration page.